 Use the symbol # at the start of a line to create a Python comment.
 This symbol is known as the number sign, hash, or (in North American usage) pound sign.

-A comment start with a hash symbol and is ignored by the Python interpreter.
-A docstring is an actual string, that documents your module, class, function, or method.
+A comment starts with a hash symbol and is ignored by the Python interpreter.
+A Python docstring is an actual string, that documents your module, class, function, or method.
 Because it’s not assigned to anything, it’s ignored when your code runs.